hiboutik/hiboutikapi/README.md

 # PHP library for Hiboutik API

 This repository contains the open source PHP library that allows you to access the **[Hiboutik](https://www.hiboutik.com)** Platform from your PHP app.

 ## Requirements

 * PHP 5.3.0 or newer
-* Composer
-* cURL library for PHP (php-curl-class)
+* PHP cURL extension
-* Your Hiboutik access token: https://www.hiboutik.com

 ## Installation

-The Hiboutik PHP library can be automatically installed with Composer or manually.
+The Hiboutik PHP library can be installed with Composer.

-### Composer

 Run this command:

 ```sh
 composer require hiboutik/hiboutikapi
 ```